markope/crossbarwww/website/crossbario/docs/PostgreSQL-Integration.md

 #### Running inside a Container Worker

-For running the **Publisher** integration, here is how you would configure your node (only relevant parts are shown) to have the adapter run in a separate worker process:
+For running the **Publisher** integration, here is how you would configure your node (only relevant parts are shown - [here](https://github.com/crossbario/crossbarexamples/blob/master/database/postgresql/publisher/.crossbar/config_using_container.json) is complete config) to have the adapter run in a separate worker process:

 ```json
 {